 I offer four options:

-1. Wait until September for new enrollment for the on the ground course
+3. Wait until September for new enrollment for the Connecting to the Quran one year course.

-If you purchase the course and go through it yourself, you would get unlimited email support and if needed, I can give you extra revision classes online to give you extra clarity.
-They would be at a charge of twenty five pounds for an hour.
+If you purchase the course and go through it yourself, you would get unlimited email and Whatsapp support and if needed.
+You also can interact with the other students via an app we provide.

-The full fee of the course is ₤450.
-Please note that there are no discounts avaiable aside from the early bird price:
+The full fee of the course is £450.
+Please note that there are no discounts available aside from the early bird price or if couples or parent and child join, in which case there is £50 discount each:

 • Course book of 358 pages as a hard copy and PDF